adthoughtsglobal/adthoughtsglobal/README.md

 ## On development projects
 - [Open Web CLI](https://github.com/openwebdesk/apple): A stable web-based CLI interface for managing isolated applications that are written in JavaScript.
-- [Open Web Image five](https://github.com/adthoughtsglobal/owifive) (onDev): A comprehensive image analysis tool for OSINT.
+- [Open Web Image five](https://adthoughtsglobal.github.io/Nova-Store/apps/owifive.html): A comprehensive image analysis tool for OSINT.

 The other projects include projects built for NovaOS, like the offline music player musicPLR, a web-based IDE for Python nd HTML, WCanvas3, and a ton of different projects within NovaOS: [See a features list](https://novaos.gitbook.io/novaos-docs/docs/features).